Codecademy/docs/content/general/concepts/serialization/serialization.md

 ---
-Title: 'Serialization'
+Title: "Serialization"
-Description: 'Serialization is the process of translating a complex object into a format that can be deserialized back into a copy of the original object.'
+Description: "Serialization is the process of translating a complex object into a format that can be deserialized back into a copy of the original object."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Code Foundations'
+  - "Code Foundations"
 Tags:
-  - 'Classes'
+  - "Classes"
-  - 'Data Structures'
+  - "Data Structures"
-  - 'JSON'
+  - "JSON"
-  - 'Objects'
+  - "Objects"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 **Serialization** is the process of translating a complex object into a format, typically a string of characters, that can be deserialized back into a copy of the original object.
 This is beneficial as it allows the software to save the state of an arbitrary object to a destination that can be completely unaware of its details.
 Any object can be saved to a simple string variable, database field, external file system, third-party application in the [cloud](https://www.codecademy.com/resources/docs/general/cloud-computing), or even printed out on a sheet of paper.